werace-au/werace-telemetry-dotnet/Documentation/wrtf-spec-v1.md

 1. The header starts at file offset 0
 2. The metadata section starts immediately after the header
 3. Each metadata entry is padded to 8-byte boundary
-4. Each session header, frame, and footer is padded to 8-byte boundary
+4. Session headers and footers are padded to 8-byte boundary
+5. Frames are padded to 8-byte boundary
-5. All integral types are aligned to their natural boundaries within structs
+6. All integral types are aligned to their natural boundaries within structs
-6. All padding bytes should be set to 0
+7. All padding bytes should be set to 0

 ## 9. Validation Requirements